ljanss/IBpedigree/README.md

 as before in the original pedigree package.
 The inbreeding levels are fractial numbers from 0-1, but in our plant pedigrees most are fully inbred (all founders, DH progeny or naturally inbred progeny), exceptions are when an F1 is uncluded (inbreeding 0) or for instance and F4 from single-seed descent (inbreeding 0.875).

+A file with a small example with 6 individuals is supplied with the package: 3 founders (inbred), 1 F1 (not inbred), and 2 inbred
+(for instance DH) progeny.
+The following code demonstrates makeA() with inbreeding using this example: